Captain Robert D. Taylor

 Captain Taylor is a 2001 graduate of North Carolina A&T State University where he earned a Bachelor of Science in Accounting.
 He earned a Master of Business Administration from Old Dominion University in 2008.
 His personal awards include the Meritorious Service Medal (two awards), the Coast Guard Commendation Medal (five awards), and the Commandant’s Letter of Commendation (two awards).

 Commander Kathleen M. Sullivan

-Commander Robert Taylor assumed duties as the Executive Officer of the Coast Guard’s Community Services Command in July of 2020.
-In this role, he is responsible for overseeing of the Coast Guard Exchange System (CGX) and the Coast Guard’s Morale, Well-Being, and Recreation (MWR) programs.
-CGX is a non-appropriated fund instrumentality that provides centralized management for 65 CGX stores, 40 satellite CGX locations, and all vending and concession services.
-Coast Guard MWR programs are responsible for providing community and recreational programs, activities and services to Coast Guard members, dependents, and other eligible patrons around the worlds, contribution to the mission readiness and retention of Service personnel.
+Commander Kate Sullivan assumed the duties and responsibilities of Executive Officer, Coast Guard Community Services Command, in June of 2023.
+In this role, she is responsible for overseeing the Coast Guard Exchange System (CGX) and the Coast Guard’s Morale, Well-Being, and Recreation (MWR) programs.
+CGX is a non-appropriated fund instrumentality that provides centralized management for 64 CGX stores, 47 satellite CGX locations, and all vending and concession services.
+Coast Guard MWR programs provide community and recreational programs, activities and services to Coast Guard members, dependents, and other eligible patrons around the world and contribute to the mission readiness and retention of Service personnel.